leafOfTree/vim-project/README.md

 You can press <kbd>Enter</kbd> on

-- task name to run/rerun the task.
+- task name to run/rerun the task
-- task output to open the corresponding terminal buffer.
+- task output to open the corresponding terminal buffer (not work for nvim)

 ## Config and Keymappings